nandordudas/typescript-project-template/README.md

 New workflow `CI` is available and it checks eslint issues for now.
 This workflow runs on every pull request and `main` branch's commits.
 If lint process succeed a green checkmark will show, otherwise a red cross.
 Commits with failed workflow will not be merged.

 A new badge is available on the top of `README.md` file.

+## Test

+Test library `vitest` is availabe and can be used with `pnpm test` in the root of project, which will start test command recursively.
+Or use `pnpm -F server test` for filtered usage.

+> These tests are not completed and they need some improvement, don't use in production!